* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How To Reheat Bacon – I Test 5 Methods [Pics]

 Bacon is the undisputed king of the breakfast buffet, but what do you do with your leftovers?
+Can you restore bacon’s crispy, just-fried taste after storing it in the fridge or freezer?

 In my house, we take our bacon seriously, which is why I almost always end up cooking too much.

-• In a skillet (fresh-tasting results)
+• In a skillet: Fresh-tasting results.

-• In the oven/toaster oven (good for large portions)
+• In the oven/toaster oven: Good for large portions.

-• Under the broiler (hot, crispy bacon)
+• Under the broiler: Hot, crispy bacon.

-• In the microwave (no crisp, and a little rubbery)
+• In the microwave: No crisp, and a little rubbery.

-• In an air fryer (hot and delicious)
+• In an air fryer: Hot and delicious.

-Disclaimer: My goal was to get my bacon as crispy and fresh-tasting as possible.
+My goal was to get my bacon as crispy and fresh-tasting as possible.

 Reheating bacon in a skillet